varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 The concatenation character used with multiple columns is defined in the BimlFlex Settings using the `ConcatenatorIntegrationKey` key.
 The default concatenation character is `~`.

 BimlFlex also provides a shortcut code for accessing the current connections Record Source code when building the Integration Key.
-Use the `@@rs` shortcut to inject the current record source code in to the Integration Key.
-This is commonly used when there is key overlap between source system with different meaning.
+Use the `@@rs` shortcut to inject the current record source code into the Integration Key.
+This is commonly used when there is a key value overlap between source systems with a different meaning.
 This can be when the same codes mean different things and, more commonly, when synthetic keys are used that are commonly reused, such as number sequences.

 For the trial process, verify that the `@@rs` shortcut was added to all Integration Keys by the import metadata process.
 For the Address table that would be `FlexToBk(@@rs, AddressID)`.